saloniamatteo/salonia.it/README.md

 a "bad" server (crawlers, scanners, etc.) thanks to AbuseIPDB's `/check` API endpoint.

+When a request is received, the `BlockRequest` Middleware will check the cache, using the incoming IP as key.
+If a record is found, check if it is a good IP: if it is, proceed with the request.
+If it isn't, throw a `403`, which will be rendered with a pretty page, regardless.

+If no records are found in the cache, `BlockRequest` queries AbuseIPDB, honoring the user-provided options (see below).
+If the IP address is whitelisted, check if the user wants to ignore this whitelist;
+we then check the IP score and, if it is above a certain threshold, the request will be blocked, like the case above, throwing a `403`.

 To use this, create an account, then head over to [AbuseIPDB/api](https://www.abuseipdb.com/account/api) and create an APIv2 key.
 Save this key into the `.env` file: